Master of Fine Arts Application Requirements

-1. Have an overall undergraduate grade point average of 3.0 or better on a 4.0 scale;
+3. Have an overall undergraduate grade point average of 3.0 or better on a 4.0 scale;

-6. Submit one CD/DVD containing up to 20 digital images, saved in jpeg format and named using the following convention: “lastname_01.jpg”.
+7. Submit one CD/DVD containing up to 20 digital images, saved in jpeg format and named using the following convention: “lastname_01.jpg”.
 Images should be optimized for screen media (72 dpi) and be no larger than 2 MB each.
 Please also provide a corresponding printed image checklist consisting of titles, date, medium, description and small thumbnail for each work included in the portfolio.
-Of the 20 images, five images should demonstrate foundational competency in drawing; five should demonstrate foundational competency in area of specialization; and the remaining images should demonstrate what you consider to be your best work.
+Of the 20 images, five images should demonstrate foundational competency in drawing; five should demonstrate foundational competency in area of interest; and the remaining images should demonstrate what you consider to be your best work.

 All items must be submitted directly to the Graduate School Office.